 THERAPEUTIC APPROACH

 My clinical career started at the Johns Hopkins Center for Transgender Health where I worked with people preparing for and recovering from gender affirming surgeries.
 I then did paralegal and mitigation work for the Maryland state and federal public defenders.
 I began work as a therapist at an outpatient mental health clinic in Baltimore County.
+I subsequently practiced out of the Baltimore Center for Psychotherapy where I also received training in psychodynamic psychotherapy.

 training